Skip to Content

 2. Location is Key

 Hydrangeas are happiest with full sun in the morning and some shade in the afternoon.
-You want to avoid deep shade areas because it will lead to fewer flowers over the years.
+Avoid deep shade areas, as they will produce fewer flowers over the years.

-The Best Hydrangea Shrubs to Grow - Pink Hydrangeas, Blue Hydrangeas Planted under a tree
+The Best Hydrangea Shrubs to Grow - Photo of Pink Hydrangeas and Blue Hydrangeas Planted under a tree

 3. Create the Perfect Soil